architgupta93/mountainlab-scripts/docs/README.md

     For both these packages, we need to change the system-path for it to work!
     Also the mountainlab package has changed to ml_pyms from pyms

-## Using the supplied sorting interface.
+## Using the command-line sorting interface.
 1. I recommend using the help functions to understand how the supplied scripts work.
 For example, if you run the following command, it should produce a set of commandline arguments that you can provide to run commandline sorting.

     $ python MS4batch.py --help